Skip to main content

 Instructions

 Build an audio analysis chain (spectrum + level + optional beat) and a spectrum visual driven by it.
 Creates a new baseCOMP under parent_path holding the audio source, an Audio Spectrum CHOP, an Analyze level, an optional Beat CHOP, a CHOP-to-TOP texture with a Sensitivity gain, the GLSL visual, and a Null output.
 Each visual_style renders the spectrum its own way: glsl=horizontal bars, geometric=radial bars, particle=dot field, feedback=ring tunnel, instancing=LED grid.
 Returns a summary plus a JSON block with the container path, created node paths, the output path, exposed controls, any node errors, warnings, and an inline preview image.
-Use create_spectrum (Layer 1) or extract_audio_features when you only need the analysis CHOPs without a built-in visual.
+This is the only audio tool that produces a built-in visual: use extract_audio_features for level/bass/mid/treble channels or create_spectrum for per-band channels (no visual), and bind_audio_reactive to wire those channels onto an existing COMP's knobs.

 Input Schema